Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 Both BEAST2 and BEAUti2 are Java programs, which means that the exact same code runs on all platforms.
 For us it simply means that the interface will be the same on all platforms.
 The screenshots used in this tutorial are taken on a Mac OS X computer; however, both programs will have the same layout and functionality on both Windows and Linux.
 BEAUti2 is provided as a part of the BEAST2 package so you do not need to install it separately.

+### Text editor

+We will perform some manual edits on the XML files in this tutorial.
+XML files can be open by any text editor, but it may be more comfortable to work with an editor designed for the XML format.
+Some good examples are Notepad++ (Windows), Sublime Text (Mac), EMACS (any platform) or VSCode (any platform), but you can use whichever program you prefer.

 ----

 # Practical: Troubleshooting initialization issues

 ## The Data

-The data used in this tutorial is an alignment of molecular sequences for the interphotoreceptor retinoid-binding protein (irbp), taken from the analysis in the FBD tutorial ([https://taming-the-beast.org/tutorials/FBD-tutorial/](https://taming-the-beast.org/tutorials/FBD-tutorial/)).
-The alignment contains data for 8 extant and 14 fossil bear species.
+The data used in this tutorial is an alignment of molecular sequences for the interphotoreceptor retinoid-binding protein (irbp), and a morphological character matrix.
+Both alignments contain data for 8 extant and 14 fossil bear species.

 ## Packages